 If you’ve seen rats loitering on or around your property, there’s a good chance that they’re coming from nearby burrows.
 In this article, we’ll discuss burrowing rats and how to get rid of them.

 The two most common species of rats in New York City are the Norway rat (Rattus norvegicus) and the Roof rat (Rattus rattus).
 Out of these two species, only the Norway rat is known to burrow.
 Roof rats prefer to nest off the ground in trees or in upper parts of buildings, such as attics.

 Norway rats naturally burrow into the ground in an outdoor environment in order to shelter themselves from predators and harsh weather conditions.
-Newly established burrows typically contain one single rat family, which normally contains more than a dozen rodents.
+These burrows can usually be found near building foundations or underneath bushes and shrubbery.
+Newly established burrows typically contain one single family, which typically contains 6–8 rats.

-Rats usually find new places to establish new burrows in the summer and fall.
+Rats look for new places to establish new burrows in the summer and fall.
 As a burrow becomes more populated, the rats will dig new tunnels and holes to act as additional entry and exit points.

 What Does a Rat Burrow Look Like?